‘I’m not going to make a deal’ on Ukraine: Trump

 Trump says any peace deal would involve “some swapping of territories,” but Ukraine rejects that.

-European leaders and Ukraine’s Volodymyr Zelenskiy will speak to US President Donald Trump this week ahead of his summit with Russian leader Vladimir Putin, amid fears Washington may dictate unfavourable peace terms to Ukraine.
+Earlier European leaders and Zelenskiy said they would speak to Trump ahead of his summit with Putin, amid fears Washington may dictate unfavourable peace terms to Ukraine.

 Germany said it was convening a series of top-level video conferences on Wednesday to prepare for the summit including one between European leaders, Zelenskiy, Trump and US Vice President JD Vance.